Cad5z5/The-Simple-Character-Card-Editor/README.md

-# Chargen-the-character-Editor
+#The-Simple-Character-Card-Editor
-Using Chargen the character card editor you can write you own character card in .json format or as PNG file.
+Using the simple character card editor you can write you own character card in .json format or as PNG file.

-Welcome to chargen v4 the character generator.
+Welcome to character editor.

 From top to bottom